bioinf/Sibelia/README.md

 It considers only unique blocks, i.e. blocks having one copy in reference and one copy in another genome.

+It also contains a script for annotation of variants found by "C-Sibelia" using the "snpEff" tool.

 Installation
 ============
 See INSTALL.md file.

 Usage
 =====
-See SIBELIA.md for "Sibelia" and C-SIBELIA.md for "C-Sibelia".
+See SIBELIA.md for "Sibelia", C-SIBELIA.md for "C-Sibelia" and "ANNOTATION.md"
+for the annotation script.

 OS Support
 ==========